EngineerBetter/engineerbetter-hugo/content/blog/debugging-your-development-process.md

 * What gets in the way of your team being successful?
 * If you had a magic wand, what one thing would you fix?

-Copious notes are taken - in the last two such engagements, I clearly remember exhausting a fresh ball-point pen!
+**Copious notes** are taken - in the last two such engagements, I clearly remember exhausting a fresh ball-point pen!

+Typical comments from interviewees include:

+* _"This is really cathartic"_
-Typical comments from interviewees are something like "this is really cathartic," "I feel so much better just having someone ask the questions and listen to my answers," and unsurprisingly "this is great - it's like organisational therapy!
-Can you come again next month?"
+* _"I feel so much better just having someone ask the questions and listen to my answers"_
+* ...and unsurprisingly _"This is great - it's like organisational therapy!
+Can you come again next month?"_

 ### Group Facilitation